I work on the design and application of international multi-stakeholder governance models that empower open innovation.

 I left UNEP FI to join ICANN, the nonprofit responsible for critical aspects of technical Internet governance.
 While at ICANN I developed and launched the ICANN fellowships program and was a founding member of the ICANN Global Partnerships team.
 I left ICANN to co-found the .eco Internet domain with Trevor Bowden and Anastasia O'Rourke.
 I was Director and CEO of Big Room Inc, the company behind the .eco domain registry, for ten years.

 After exiting from .eco I worked with Foresight - Canada's leading cleantech accelerator - on their ecosystem strategy, including open innovation challenges and cluster development.

 I am now advising Open Lunar Foundation on novel approaches to applied policy development that will enable more resilient lunar futures.

-My work in finance, cleantech, digital technology, and consumer advocacy has been covered in major news media around the world including Financial Times, the Guardian, the New York Times, the Los Angeles Times, the BBC, Boing Boing, the CBC and Vice.
+My work in finance, cleantech, digital technology, and consumer advocacy has been covered in major news media around the world including the Financial Times, the Guardian, the New York Times, the Los Angeles Times, the BBC, Boing Boing, the CBC and Vice.

-I have a degree in Geography and Economics from the University of Victoria Canada.
+I have a degree in Geography and Economics from the University of Victoria, Canada.

-I am also a certified Outdoor Emergency Care technician, a skill I apply as an active duty ski patroller for the Mount Washington Volunteer Ski Patrol Association, where I serve as President.
+I am a certified Outdoor Emergency Care technician, a skill I apply as an active duty ski patroller for the Mount Washington Volunteer Ski Patrol Association, where I serve as President.